NewsNerdsAtCoJMC/ProjectTicoTeam6/README.md

 # ProjectTicoTeam6
-    This project will combine traffic data with event data to provide a useful service to people in Lincoln.
+    This project will track community service for participants and service employers.

     Contributors:
     Bailey Schulz